Liftyee/Liftyee/README.md

 Making, tinkering, hacking...
 Probably routing PCBs, soldering, or coding (C#, C++ or Python).
 I like creating projects and teaching students the fundamentals of engineering.
+I also like 3M Command™ adhesive strips.
 I dislike trying to hand solder tiny QFN integrated circuits.

-Consider checking out my weblogstagram at https://liftyee.com
+Consider checking out my "weblogstagram" at https://liftyee.com

 Runs the occasional game server at `mc.liftyee.com`